dkohlsdorf/wdp-ds/ml_pipeline/README.md

 + `classifier.py`: build a classifier on top of an embedding
 + `plots.py`: methods to inspect the results of the encoders
 + `colors.txt`: the xkcd color scheme
++ `pipeline.py`: the training pipeline for silence detector and embedder including evaluation
++ `sequence_embedder.py`: apply the model to larger files